nathhje/programmeerproject/process book.md

 *Tuesday*

 After dealing with even more bugs, I got the tabbed activity working properly.
 I can now add just add fragments, so I should be able to focus on getting some functionality into my app.
 Tonight I set up the Firebase Authentication, which seems to be working fine so far.
 Later on I'll see if I can add usernames, because I think that looks better in a forum and because it allows for more privacy.
 I'm not going to do it now though, not as long as I'm behind on schedule.

+*Wednesday*

+Today I started to work on the forum.
+It turns out that it's a bit mor difficult than expected, but I'm on my way to finishing the ForumFragment, and I think that once that's done, the other three Fragments in the forum part will be way easier.
+Today I also had to decide if I want